Backcourt/wc-mnm-variable/README.md

-# WooCommerce Mix and Match: Variable Mix and Match Products
+# WC Mix and Match: Variable Mix and Match Products

 ## Quickstart